ad4mx/snappet/README.md

 ```bash
 $ snappet add myNewConfig plugins.lua utils.lua
 ```
-`snappet` takes the current state of those files and saves them locally.
+`snappet` saves the current state of those files and stores them locally.
 ### List
 In order to see all your saved snapshots, use the `list` command:
 ```bash